bnidz/3DMoCapSuite/README.md

 ## Known issues:
--Custom characters might have wierd IK helper problems, but it's going to be fixed in the next update of the iOS APP
+-Custom characters might have wierd IK helper problems, but it's going to be fixed in the next update of the iOS APP -Character uploads to APP BUG:
+    If connection fails, you have to boot Blender